A subexponential size triangulation of $\mathbb{R}P^n$: Introduction

 \section{Introduction}

-While in general, every smooth manifold allows for a triangulation, it is a notoriously hard problem to construct small triangulations of manifolds, and usually poses a difficult challenge.
+While in general, every smooth manifold allows for a triangulation, that is, a simplicial complex homeomorphic to the manifold in question, it is a natural and often hard problem to construct small triangulations of manifolds, and usually poses a difficult challenge.
 And so, outside of special cases, there are few cases known where the upper bounds and lower bounds come even close to each other.

 Let us focus on minimality in terms of the number of vertices that a triangulation of a given manifold would have, a study Banchoff and K\"uhnel initiated \cite{Kuhnel}.
 The best lower bounds in this area are usually either homological, or homotopic in nature.
 Indeed, \begin{compactitem}[$\circ$] \item it is clear that the number of vertices cannot be lower than the ball-category, or the more studied Lusternik-Schnirelmann category \cite{CLOT}.
 In particular \item it is bounded from below in terms of the cup length of the space in question.
-In fact, it is easy to show and observed by Arnoux and Marin that for a space of cup length $n$, one needs $\binom{n}{2}$ vertices \cite{AM}.Finally \item Murai gave a lower bound in terms of the Betti numbers of (closed and orientable) manifolds \cite{MT}, which was simplified and generalized to general manifolds by Adiprasito and Yashfe \cite{AHL, AY}.
+In fact, it is easy to show and observed by Arnoux and Marin that for a space of cup length $n$, one needs $\binom{n+2}{2}$ vertices \cite{AM}.
+Finally \item Murai gave a lower bound in terms of the Betti numbers of (closed and orientable) manifolds \cite{MT}, which was simplified and generalized to general manifolds by Adiprasito and Yashfe \cite{AHL, AY}.
 This bound in general is not so good for interesting manifolds, as it seems insensitive to any interesting multiplicative structure in the cohomology ring, let alone homotopy. \end{compactitem}

-On the example of $\mathbb{RP}^n$, the bound by Arnoux and Marin is best.
-Still, the best construction so far is essentially still K\"uehnel's observation that the barycentric subdivision of the $n+1$-simplex yields a triangulation of the $n$-sphere on $2^{n+1}-2$ vertices, with a $\mathbb{Z}/2\mathbb{Z}$-action, such that antipodal vertices are at distance at least $3$ from each other.
-This yields a triangulation of $\mathbb{RP}^n$ of size $2^{n}-1$.
+Returning to the example of $\R P^n$: Out of these available bounds, the one by Arnoux and Marin is best, yielding a lower bound of $\binom{n+2}{2}$ vertices \cite{AM}.
+Still, the best construction so far is essentially K\"uhnel's observation that the barycentric subdivision of the $n$-simplex yields a triangulation of the $(n-1)$-sphere on $2^{n+1}-2$ vertices, with a $\Z_2$-action, such that antipodal vertices are at distance at least $3$ from each other.
+This yields a triangulation of $\R P^{n-1}$ of size $2^{n}-1$.

-Since then, no substantial improvement has been made for the general problem, and focus has shifted to experimental study of low-dimensional cases (see \cite{LutzFH} for an excellent survey) and improvements of the base of the exponential \cite{VZ}.
+Since then, no substantial improvement has been made for the general problem, and focus has shifted to experimental study of low-dimensional cases (see \cite{LutzFH} for an excellent survey) and improvements of the base of the exponential \cite{BasakSarkar, VZ}.